GoogleChrome/web.dev/src/site/content/en/mini-apps/conclusion/index.md

 ## Closing thoughts

 From a features point of view, the web is catching up with mini apps.
-The ever-growing [list of capabilities](/fugu-status/) renders use cases possible on the web that were unthinkable a mere year ago.
+The ever-growing [list of capabilities](/fugu-status/) makes use cases possible on the web that were unthinkable a mere year ago.
 At the same time, the need for
 [mini apps standardization](/mini-app-standardization/) shows that developers are not willing or able to build the same mini app for each super app.
-On the horizon maybe there is a desire for an abstraction layer on the browser level that allows for mini apps to run on the web, all noting that the web is not immune from fragmentation, especially when looking at different browser vendors and what they choose to implement and what not.
+On the horizon maybe there is a desire for an abstraction layer on the browser level that allows for mini apps to run on the web, while noting that the web is not immune from fragmentation, especially when looking at different browser vendors and what they choose to implement and what not.
 Concluding, I am looking forward to seeing where all this is headed.
 Thinking outside of the box and taking input and inspiration from outside of one's